aritraroy/UltimateAndroidReference/README.md

 * [Slidenerd Tutorials (YouTube)](https://www.youtube.com/user/slidenerd) - One of the best channels covering a lot of tutorials on various aspects of Android

 ## Twitter Profiles

+If you are somebody who loves to engage with other fellow developers and surround yourself with all the latest news, ideas and happenings, then this list is just for you.
+Start following some of the best and most active Android and Java developers on Twitter.

 * [Android Developers](https://twitter.com/AndroidDev) - News and announcements for developers from the Android team
 * [Chet Haase](https://twitter.com/chethaase) - Willful misinterpretation.
 Android.
 Comedy.
 That kind of stuff